uci-oceanclimate/Irvinanigans.jl/README.md

 # Irvinanigans.jl

-A (probably not complete) set of instructions:
+A (probably incomplete) set of instructions:

 - Press the "Fork" button at the top of this Github page to create your own fork of this repository.
 Separately, in a UNIX terminal, use the change directory command (`cd`) in a UNIX terminal to go into whatever root directory you would like to download this repository into.
 Clone your fork of the repository with
 ```bash